Siwan, Bihar: Demographics

 As of 2011 Indian Census, Siwan had a total population of 135,066, of which 70,756 were males and 64,310 were females.
 Population within the age group of 0 to 6 years was 18,282.
 The total number of literates in Siwan was 92,967, which constituted 68.8% of the population with male literacy of 73.6% and female literacy of 63.6%.
 The effective literacy rate of 7+ population of Siwan was 79.6%, of which male literacy rate was 85.2% and female literacy rate was 73.5%.
 The Scheduled Castes and Scheduled Tribes population was 8,244 and 1,514 respectively.
 Siwan had 21223 households in 2011.

 As of 2001 India census, Siwan had a population of 108,172 of which 57,223 were male and 50,949 female.

 Religion

 Majority of the people follow Hinduism (65%), followed by Islam (34%).
 Small populations of followers of Christianity, Sikhism, Buddhism and Jainism are also present in the city.

 Transport

 Roadways

 NH-531 connects Siwan to Gopalganj and Chhapra.
 NH-531 meets to NH-27 at Gopalganj.
 Which is second longest road in India.
 Bihar State Highway-47 connects Barharia, Mairwa and Guthani to Siwan.
 State Highway-73 and 89 also connects Siwan to nearest town and villages.
+Ram janki marg NH-227A This four lane corridor connects ayodhya to janakpur passed through Siwan city.

 Railways

-There is a Siwan Junction railway station in Siwan which well connects to major cities of India.
+There is Siwan Junction railway station in Siwan which well connects to major cities of India.
+It is a major junction of North Eastern Railway zone and falls under Varanasi division.
+Some important trains passing through this station are vaishali Express, Bihar Sampark Kranti Express, Arunachal AC Superfast Express, Amrapali Express and Avadh Assam Express.
+Some passenger trains originating from this station are Siwan-Samastipur, Siwan-Gorakhpur, Siwan-Thawe.
+In 2024-25, this station was ranked 5th among the top-earning railway stations of North Eastern Railway zone.
+Another railway station in the city is Siwan kachari Railway station situated in Siwan city which lies on the Siwan-Thawe Railway Section. all passenger train passing through this station stops here.